CharlesGaldin/The-Coding-of-Isaac/CONTRIBUTING.md

-Everyone can contribute, ther is much to do !
+Everyone can contribute, there is much to do !